astrskai/astrsk-ai-docs/docs/card/character-card.md

 ## Variables Panel

-This panel allows the card creator to add predefined variables into the card's text fields, such as the character description, example dialogs, lorebook description fields, and scenario fields.
+This panel allows the card creator to add predefined variables into the card's text fields such as the character description, example dialogs, lorebook description fields, and scenario fields.
 This enables the reuse of information and dynamic content within the card.
+Each variable can be added to text fields by just clicking the variable while the cursor is in a text field.

 ![Variables Panel](./images/variables-panel.png)
 *[Image placeholder: Shows the variables panel where a user can add custom key-value pairs.]*